simoncozens/fonts-and-layout/features.md

 The rules all start with a rule name and end with a semicolon, but what is in the middle depends on the nature of the rule.
 This kerning rule alters glyphs positions, so it is a `pos` rule (you can also spell this `position`, if you like).
 There are various kinds of `pos` rule, but the one we want has three parameters: after glyph "A" and before glyph "B", alter the horizontal advance by -50 units.

-XXX split this out to a separate section
+Now, we've added a rule, and Glyphs has compiled it into our font.
+How do we know what it actually *did*?

+### Using hb-shape for feature testing

+Now is a good time to introduce the `hb-shape` tool; it's a very handy utility for debugging and testing the application of OpenType features - how they affect the glyph stream, their effect on positioning, how they apply in different language and script combinations, and how they interact with each other.
+Learning to use `hb-shape`, which comes as part of the [HarfBuzz](http://harfbuzz.org) OpenType shaping engine, will help you with a host of OpenType-related problems.

-Now is a good time to introduce the `hb-shape` tool, which comes as part of [HarfBuzz](http://harfbuzz.org); it's a very handy utility for testing the application of OpenType features.
-HarfBuzz is an OpenType shaping engine, used by layout applications.
-Shaping, as we know, is the process of taking a text, a font, and some parameters and producing a set of glyphs and their positions. `hb-shape` runs the shaping process for us and formats the output of the process in a number of different ways.
-We can use it to check our kern:
+As we've mentioned, HarfBuzz is a shaping engine, typically used by layout applications.
+Shaping, as we know, is the process of taking a text, a font, and some parameters and producing a set of glyphs and their positions. `hb-shape` is a diagnostic tool which runs the shaping process for us and formats the output of the process in a number of different ways.
+We can use it to check the kern that we added in the previous section:

     $ hb-shape TTXTest-Regular.otf 'AA'
     [A=0+580|A=1+580]